shocknet/Lightning.Pub/README.md

 Paste one-line and have a Pub node in under 2 minutes.
 It uses neutrino so you can run it on a $5 VPS or old laptop.

-This method installs all dependencies and creates user-level systemd services.
+This method installs all dependencies and creates user-level services (systemd on Linux, launchd on macOS).

 **Platform Support:**
 - ✅ **Debian/Ubuntu**: Fully tested and supported
 - ✅ **Arch/Fedora**: Fully tested and supported
-- 🚧 **macOS**: Basic support stubbed in, but untested.
-Help wanted.
+- ✅ **macOS**: Fully supported with launchd service management

 > [!IMPORTANT]
 > **System Requirements:**